ada-lang-io/ada-lang-io/docs/learn/glossary.md

 ### aspect

-Additional specification attached to a declaration, either related to its behavior (like preconditions and postcondition for subprograms) or its representation (like size or alignment for objects).
+Additional specifications attached to a declaration, either related to its behavior (like preconditions and postconditions for subprograms) or its representation (like size or alignment for objects).

 ### attribute